Douglas Macgregor

-Douglas Abbott Macgregor (born January 4, 1947) is a retired U.S. Army colonel and government official, and an author, consultant, and television commentator.
-He played a significant role on the battlefield in the Gulf War and the 1999 NATO bombing of Yugoslavia.
-His 1997 book Breaking the Phalanx established him as an influential if unconventional theorist of military strategy.
-His thinking contributed to the US strategy in its 2003 invasion of Iraq.
+Douglas Abbott Macgregor (born January 4, 1953) is a retired colonel in the United States Army, former government official, author, consultant, and political commentator.

+An Armor Branch officer by background, Macgregor was a leader in an early tank battle in the Gulf War and was a top planner in the 1999 NATO bombing of Yugoslavia.
+His 1997 book Breaking the Phalanx argued for radical reforms inside the United States Army.

-After leaving the military in 2004, he became more politically active.
-In 2020, President Donald Trump proposed Macgregor as ambassador to Germany, but the Senate blocked the nomination.
-On November 11, 2020, a Pentagon spokesperson announced that Macgregor had been hired to serve as Senior Advisor to the Acting Secretary of Defense, a post he held for less than three months.
-Trump also appointed him to the board of West Point Academy, his alma mater.
-These appointments caused controversy due to past racist comments.
-He regularly contributes to Fox News and Russian state media, where his opinions on Russia and Ukraine have caused controversy.
-Liz Cheney has called him a member of the "Putin wing of the GOP" and a fellow traveller.
+After retiring from the military in 2004, Macgregor became more politically active.
+In 2020, president Donald Trump proposed him as the U.S. ambassador to Germany, but the U.S. Senate blocked the nomination.
+On November 11, 2020, a Pentagon spokesperson announced that Macgregor had been hired to serve as senior advisor to the acting secretary of defense, a post he held for less than three months.
+Trump also appointed him to the board of the U.S. Military Academy, but the appointment was terminated by president Joe Biden in 2021.
+Macgregor's commentary has been noted for placing a lower significance on Ukraine, illegal immigrants and refugees than competing priorities in terms of overall U.S. foreign relations considerations.

 Early life and education

-Macgregor was educated at the Wm.
-Penn Charter School in Philadelphia and at the Virginia Military Institute, and graduated from the U.S. Military Academy at West Point with a BS in general engineering in 1976.
-He received his Ph.D. from the University of Virginia in international relations in 1987.
+Douglas Abbott Macgregor was born on January 4, 1953, in Philadelphia, Pennsylvania.
+He was educated at the Wm.
+Penn Charter School in Philadelphia and at the Virginia Military Institute and graduated from the U.S. Military Academy at West Point with a BS degree in general engineering in 1976.
+He received his PhD from the University of Virginia in international relations in 1987.